 For the last 13 years APSCA has organised highly successful forums for operators of transport revenue collection, ticketing, tolling and e-payments schemes in the Asian region.
-Transport Payments South Asia 2018 was attended by nearly 200 delegates and supported by the Ministry of Housing and Urban Affairs, Government of India.
-In 2019 this unique conference will again provide unique opportunities for transport authorities, transit operators and banks to meet with industry experts to discuss the issues that are driving the transport payments business in South Asia today.
+Transport Payments South Asia 2018 was attended by nearly 200 delegates, in 2019 this industry conference will again provide unique opportunities for transport authorities, transit operators and banks to meet with industry experts to discuss the issues that are driving the transport payments business in South Asia today.

 Public Transport in India